 In the event that you are in a car accident in Michigan, you should always stop at the side of the road at the safest possible opportunity.
 When it is safe to do so, investigate what you have hit.
 If you have caused damage to someone’s property, or have caused injury to a person or livestock, then you shouldn’t drive away.
 The right and proper thing to do would be to report the accident to the local police department.
 Call them when it is safe to do so.
 The police will want to take a statement from you.
 And, once everything has settled down after the accident, you should obtain a copy of the police report regarding the accident.
 If anyone has been injured, you should assist and call them an ambulance.
 Even if they only have minor symptoms, they may still be experiencing shock following the accident.
 If the owner of the damaged property is present, you should provide them with your information.
 If you have been injured, you should seek medical assistance yourself.
 Again, you may be experiencing shock and not realize that you have been injured in any way.

 Record as much information about the accident as possible.
 Record the names, addresses, and phone numbers of anyone who was hit or owned property that was hit in the accident.
 You should also obtain this information from any onlookers.
 Take photographs at the scene of the crash, including damage to your own vehicle.

 Following on from the accident, you should contact your insurer.

 Michigan is a ‘no-fault state’ what does this mean?

 The phrase ‘no-fault’ means that in the event of a car accident, all parties are entitled to the benefits provided by their auto insurance policies, regardless of whether they are at-fault or not.
 The law surrounding no-fault legislation can be complicated, and it is always best to consult with a car accident attorney when making any claims.

-If you’ve been in a car accident and need legal advice, give us a call here at Fisher, Fowler, and Williams, and we’ll be happy to help.
+If you’ve been in a car accident and need legal advice, give us a call here at Dodson, Fowler, Williams & Nesi, and we’ll be happy to help.